 These will include:

-Partnering with organisations in areas most likely to be affected by natural disasters to uncover ways Nissan people and technologies can help.
+- Partnering with organisations in areas experiencing natural disasters to uncover ways Nissan people and technologies can help.
 For example, a Nissan e-NV200 van equipped with battery packs could be used as a mobile, sustainable back-up energy source in the event of a major power cut, energy disruption or off-grid event.

 Source: Nissan Europe, OSLO, Norway (Oct., 2.
 2017)